Umeshbalande/Document_Similarity/README.md

 The app is written in Python.
 The app uses the Flask framework.
-The app uses the SentenceTransformer model.
+The app uses the pretrained model from hugging Face SentenceTransformer model .
 The app can be used to calculate the similarity between any two documents.
 I hope this helps!